Search This Blog

 • Here are some examples of non-functional products:

-• Performance: The system shall load a webpage in less than 2 seconds.
+• Performance: The system shall load a web page in less than 2 seconds.

 • Security: The system shall encrypt all user data.